SnowZhao321/rock-paper-scissors-exercise/README.md

   pip list

+Third, install the required module by command "pip install -t requirments.txt", and set your username in the .env file by passing it to the variable PLAYER_NAME.

-Third, from within the virtual environment, demonstrate your ability to run the Python script from the command-line:
+Finally, from within the virtual environment, demonstrate your ability to run the Python script from the command-line:

   python game.py #(use the 'python' utility to run the Python file)